stormchaserroleplaying/stormchaserRPG/Talents/Druid/Spores/index.md

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 5 Character Points<br>**Prerequisite:** Halo of Spores
 You gain the ability to channel magic into your spores.
-As an action, you can expend a number mana to awaken those spores.
-You gain 1d4 + 4 temporary stamina for the 1st mana spent and 5 additional temporary stamina for each mana spent 1st; the maximum amount of mana that you may spend on a single casting is equal to the maximum level of spells that you can cast.
+Using 2 actions, you can expend a number mana to awaken those spores.
+You gain 1d4 + 4 temporary stamina for the 1st mana spent and 5 additional temporary stamina for each mana spent beyond the 1st; the maximum amount of mana that you may spend on a single casting is equal to the maximum level of spells that you can cast.
 While this feature is active, you gain the following benefits:
 * Your melee weapon attacks deal an extra 1d6 necrotic damage to any target they hit.
 * When you deal your Halo of Spores damage, roll the damage die a second time and add it to the total.